AdobeDocs/commerce-php/src/pages/coding-standards/code-demarcation.md

 -  visualization
 -  view

+### HTML markup

-### You must use semantic HTML markup only, and must not use presentation markup
+You must use semantic HTML markup only, and must not use presentation markup

 **Acceptable:**